Competitive Demand Learning: A Non-cooperative Pricing Algorithm with Coordinated Price Experimentation: Model and Preliminaries

-During the DDEP operation cycle in Step 1 to explore the sensitivity of the market to price changes, each firm must adjust the price by adding $\delta_n$.
+During the CDL operation cycle in Step 1 to explore the sensitivity of the market to price changes, each firm must adjust the price by adding $\delta_n$.
 In Step 2, the underlying demand function of all firms is estimated using linear regression.
 Note that we only use the data gathered in this stage since past data may lead to inaccurate estimation of the demand function.
-If the underlying demand curve is a linear function, we can use all the cumulative data for the estimation due to the unchanging market {sensitivity provided that price changes.} However, as the underlying demand curve is not known \textit{a priori}, {market sensitivity may keep changing as the prices change if the demand function is misspecified.} In Step 3, the mechanism solves the KKT system (\ref{DDEPKKT}), which includes the revenue optimization problem of all firms, providing a way to compute the equilibrium under the approximated demand.
+If the underlying demand curve is a linear function, we can use all the cumulative data for the estimation due to the unchanging market sensitivity provided that price changes.
+However, as the underlying demand curve is not known \textit{a priori}, market sensitivity may keep changing as the prices change if the demand function is misspecified.
+In Step~3, the mechanism solves the KKT system (\ref{DDEPKKT}), which includes the revenue optimization problem of all firms, providing a way to compute the equilibrium under the approximated demand.
 The solutions to system (\ref{DDEPKKT}) will be used for the next stage.
-The structure of operation cycles has been frequently utilized elsewhere in research on learning and pricing problems. \cite{besbes2015surprising} proposed a pricing policy to learn the demand function and find optimal pricing corresponding to the approximate demand function.
-DDEP is a generalization of their work, in which there are no competitors ($N=1$), so the number of periods needed for each stage reduces to be equal to the number in their work.
-An important piece of later work is that of \cite{chen2019coordinating}, which considers joint pricing and inventory control with backlog, assuming that the underlying demand model is multiplicative. {Their work achieved minimal possible regret growth.} In another paper, \cite{chen2015nonparametric} considered the inventory problem with lost sales in which the underlying demand model is assumed to be additive.
+Because the demand experienced by each firm is private data, firms are unable to estimate each other's demand levels, firms will submit their estimates to the online platform which computes the equilibrium prices for the next stage.
+In practice, an online platform notifies each firm in advance of the precise price adjustment at the start of each stage.
+Subsequently, each firm sets its prices in advance based on the notification, guaranteeing that prices are promptly updated in accordance with the rules of the price experiment.
+During the price experiment, each firm monitors its own demand and the prices of other firms, utilizing this data to estimate their respective demand functions (learning their demand functions) at the end of the stage.
+The online platform should offer guidance to firms regarding this mechanism, ensuring their comprehensive understanding of its functioning and significance.
+The platform can enforce compliance with this mechanism through contractual agreements and may impose penalties on firms that violate it.
+For instance, E-commerce platforms like Amazon are highly dynamic, enabling sellers to continually monitor the prevailing market situations and to adjust their prices accordingly in real time.
+These platforms can motivate participating sellers to adhere to this mechanism by offering incentives such as enhanced visibility or reduced transaction fees.
+Similarly, a hotel booking platform can involve all participating hotels in experiments and encourage them to update their room rates based on this mechanism.
+The platform can also modify the visibility of hotels on its platform in response to deviations from the prescribed updating rules.